eduardomuchak/19-trybe-recipes/README.md

 - [Leonardo Diman](https://www.linkedin.com/in/leonardo-diman-martins-b16439173/)
 - [Rafaela Jordão](https://www.linkedin.com/in/jordaorafaela/)

-### Aplicação
+### Aplication

-[Clique aqui](https://tryberecipes-eduardomuchak.vercel.app/) para visualizar a versão final do nosso projeto no seu navegador.
+[Click here](https://tryberecipes-eduardomuchak.vercel.app/) to view the final version of our project in your browser.
-Obs.: Necessário habilitar visualização em modo Mobile.
+Note: It is necessary to enable the mobile view mode if you're on a computer.

-[Clique aqui](https://www.figma.com/file/XQlM0bZO6lCxGkMJs4XZNw/Trybe-Recipes) para visualizar o Figma desenvolvido para a parte visual da aplicação.
+[Click here](https://www.figma.com/file/XQlM0bZO6lCxGkMJs4XZNw/Trybe-Recipes) to view Figma developed for the visual part of the application.

-### Notas de Desenvolvimento:
+### Development Notes:

-- O projeto ainda está em desenvolvimento.
-Ainda não está implementado o modo desktop e o modo tablet ainda não está como a equipe deseja.
+- The project is still under development.
+Desktop mode is not yet implemented and tablet mode is still not as the team wants.

-### Progresso
+### Progress

-- [x] Implementação da lógica para o funcionamento da aplicação
+- [x] Programming logic for application operation
-- [x] Desenvolvimento da interface (Mobile First)
+- [x] Interface development (Mobile First)
-- [ ] Aprimoramento da interface para telas maiores (Tablets e Desktops).
+- [ ] Interface improvement for bigger screens (Tablets and Desktops).
-- [x] Implementação de testes unitários com React Testing Library.
+- [x] Implementing unit tests with React Testing Library.

-## Tecnologias utilizadas:
+## Technologies:

 - Context API
 - JavaScript ES6+